kevinlin/ai-sdlc-playbook/prompt-library/product/prompt-user-story-creation.md

 # Context

-[releavnt context

-e.g. this is adding to an existing applicaiton, so give a suitably detailed summary of that application.
+[releavnt context e.g. this is adding to an existing applicaiton, so give a suitably detailed summary of that application.]

-e.g. if it has an interface, then saying it must follow GOV.UK standards and style and use GDS components.
-It should also follow GOV.UK Accessibility Guidelines]

 # Detailed Requirements